weidagang/paka-js/README.md

 paka.js
 =======

 Paka.js is a higher-order function based parser combinator.
-Parser combinator is a kind of embedded parser generator which defines language grammar with an embedded DSL.
-Unlike external parser generators such as ANTLR, there's no static code generation required.
-The embedded DSL of paka.js is in pure JavaScript, so for writing language parsers in JavaScript, it is much easier and light-weighted than external parser generators.
+It can be used to generate language parsers.
+But, unlike external parser generators such as ANTLR, there's no static code generation involved.
+With paka.js, you can write language grammars with the higher-order function based DSL.
+For writing language parsers in JavaScript, it is much light-weighted than external parser generators.

 **Example**

-The following code implements a caculator with paka.js in less than 100 lines of code.
-With the embedded DSL, the language grammar is very clear and the code is easy to maintain.
+The following code implements a working caculator in less than 100 lines of code.
+The hightlight is that the language grammar is written in the embedded DSL, it's clean and easy to maintain.

 ```javascript
 var paka = require('paka');